erivasf/PARACHUTE-/README.md

 - Right key to aim right.
 - Spacebar to shoot

 The game itself consists in shooting all the soldiers before they hit the ground; if they do, you´ll loose a life per soldier.
+You only get three lives per round!

 Every 10 seconds a jet will fly by and drop you a bomb!
 You´ll need to shoot it twice to destroy it.